Welcome to our website

 Parable of the Unjust Judge (Luke 18:1-8)

-When He told this story about the unjust judge and the widow, it probably was very well known to the hearers of that day.
+When the Lord Jesus told this story about the unjust judge and the widow, it probably was very well known to the hearers of that day.
 They knew exactly what He was talking about.

 Luke 18:1 And he spake a parable unto them to this end, that men ought always to pray, and not to faint; (KJV)